biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/foundation.md

 ### 5. Ferroelectricty
 - The ability of the material to possess sponteneous polarization that can be reverse by the external electric field.
 - All ferroelectric materials are piezoelectric but not the reverse.

+## Significance of different processes involved in fabrication
+### Synthesis of BCZT-Mn Powder
+- This process is cruicial to provide high ferroelectric phase and high d33.

+### PVDF Dissolution in DMF
+- This helps to produce a polymer matrix.

+### Magnetic Stirring
+- This process helps to produce homogeneous distribution of all constituent